gkushang/CodeceptJS/docs/locators.md

 #### Custom Strategy Locators

-CodeceptJS provides the `custom` locators that uses the Custom Locator Strategy provided in the WebDriver configuration to locate complex or custom elements.
+CodeceptJS provides the `custom` locators that uses the Custom Locator Strategy defined in the WebDriver configuration.
 It uses the WebDriverIO's [custom$](https://webdriver.io/docs/api/browser/custom$.html) locators internally to locate the elements on page.
-To use the Custom Locator Strategy,
+To use the defined Custom Locator Strategy use the `custom` type,

 ```js
 I.click({custom: '.my-shadow-element'})